SichangHe/JSphere/execution.md

     - Just track anchor APIs and pick Function over Get for anchor APIs.
 - Difficult scripts: some scripts only call a few APIs, so they are difficult to classify.
+    - [ ] Do we care about every script or just big ones or just ones that call many APIs?
+    - [ ] Many scripts are in the HTML, so how to aggregate their stats over the 5 trials?

 Deferred: